 Since entering education in 2003, I have been interested in motivation in learning and have conducted informal research into different aspects of the motivation of learners.

 A professional project into the effect of praise on pupil engagement was conducted in 2004 at Glenrothes High School with findings linked to the work of Alfie Kohn.

 From September 2010 to July 2012, I adapted an idea presented by Tom Chatfield in his 2010 TED talk, 7 Ways Games Reward the Brain, to engage and modify motivation in a challenging classroom environment.
 This adaption uses games design methods to provide a mechanism by which first extrinsic motivation is induced and then potentially evolved into its intrinsic cousin giving the students a lifelong learning ethos and better opportunities than they otherwise might have had.
 I reported on this work at Teachmeet SLF12 in September 2012.

-At Glenwood High School in 2008, Nick set up a challenging cognitive development project and has returned to this from time to time to observe how different groups of learners respond to it.
-He spoke about this at Teachmeet SLF09.
+At Glenwood High School in 2008, I set up a challenging cognitive development project and returned to this from time to time to observe how different groups of learners respond to it.
+I spoke about this at Teachmeet SLF09.

 Teachmeets and the Scottish Learning Festival

 Teachmeets and the SLF are valuable and effective CPD.
 I have been a regular participant in teachmeet events and have organised some of my own (Teachmeet Physics, Perth, March 2009, Teachmeet PhysTech, Dundee, May 2010, and Teachmeet ILW14, February 2014).
 Some of my presentations are listed below.